8 Questions to Create Strong Growth For Your Business

 Each week, you can have a meeting in each department (or one meeting if your business is smaller, or just a check-in with yourself if you work solo).
 You brainstorm all the current issues, then pick the top three from that list.
 Then you have the time limit of the meeting (ours is 90 minutes) to solve each issue forever.
 If you get through the top 3, pick the next most important 3, then solve those as well.

-Setting aside time to smoke out and resolve issues leaves the rest of your time free for making progress on your rocks so you can meet your bigger goals.
+Setting aside time to smoke out and resolve issues leaves the rest of your time free to make progress on your rocks so you can meet your bigger goals.

 The Entrepreneurial Operating System in a nutshell